isomerpages/govtech-stp/_travel-and-health-control-measures/02b-FAQ.md

 Yes.
 Children aged 12 and under (in that calendar year) who fit the suspect case definition for COVID-19 or are close contacts of infected cases are required to undergo a swab test.
 Children with acute respiratory infection but do not meet the suspect criteria may also opt to undergo a swab test.

-## **Border and Health Control Measures in Singapore**

-FAQs on border and health control measures can be found on ICA's website <a href="https://va.ecitizen.gov.sg/cfp/customerpages/ICA/explorefaq.aspx?Category=75054" target="_blank">here</a>.